bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the AS should invalidate the access token for all purposes.

-The RC makes an HTTP DELETE request to the token management URI, signing the request with its key.
+The RC makes an HTTP DELETE request to the token management URI, presenting the access token and signing the request with the appropriate key.

 ~~~
 DELETE /token/PRY5NM33OM4TB8N6BW7OZB8CDFONP219RP1L HTTP/1.1